tedstreete/opi-api/storage/spec.md

 This DPU emulated devices representation to the host.
 It should have all the correct controllable parameters according to NVMe spec.

+Q: do we need same for VirtIO ?

 ![NVMe examplained](nvme-sub-ctrl-ns.png)